wp-plugins/news-headline-ticker/readme.txt

 The plugin is designed for online news website.
 "News Headline Ticker" is a free wordpress plugin.
 Any developer can change Or modify this plugin without author permission.

-View demo of this plugin [DEMO](http://www.wellheadnews.com/) bottom of the header typing style slider.
+View live demo of this plugin [DEMO](http://www.e2soft.com/blog/news-headline-ticker/).

 Also upcoming our pro version with more than three styles slide, color, background color, text color & hover color change option from wordpress admin.